-- 1. Detail of the different funding sources provided to the CMHPSM. - 2.
-Detail of Finance, Information Management and other Administrative expenses required to operate the CMHPSM. - 3.
-Detail of the funding provided by the CMHPSM to the four CMHSPs and Substance Abuse services by program.
+- 1. Detail of the different funding sources provided to the CMHPSM - 2.
+Detail of Finance, Information Management and other administrative expenses required to operate the CMHPSM - 3.
+Detail of the funding provided by the CMHPSM to the four County CMHSPs and Substance Use Disorder services by program.

-The structure of the CMHPSM's Revenues and Expenses in this manner supports both the development of the Financial Statements for the Annual Financial Audit, as well as the State of Michigan contractual reporting.
+Structuring the CMHPSM's Revenues and Expenses in this manner supports both the development of the Financial Statements for the Annual Financial Audit, as well as the State of Michigan contractual reporting requirements.